laravel/docs/http-client.md

 <a name="retries"></a>
 ### Retries

 If you would like HTTP client to automatically retry the request if a client or server error occurs, you may use the `retry` method.
-The `retry` method accepts two arguments: the number of times the request should be attempted and the number of milliseconds that Laravel should wait in between attempts:
+The `retry` method accepts two arguments: the maximum number of times the request should be attempted and the number of milliseconds that Laravel should wait in between attempts:

     $response = Http::retry(3, 100)->post(...);